This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 - Application Technique: Controlled application is best, proper technique is essential to achieve the desired finish, and beginners may need some practice to master the application process.

-- May Require Additional Coats: Achieving a darker color or a more pronounced finish may require multiple coats of gel stain, which can extend the overall application and dry time.
+- May Require Additional Coats: Achieving a darker color or a more pronounced finish may require multiple coats of stain, which can extend the overall application and dry time.

 - Tough to Clean: Just like all oil-based stains, you'll need to clean your foam brushes and paint brushes with mineral spirits.